Mahama wasn’t part of Economic Advisory Council under Mills – Duffuor

 A former Finance Minister, Dr. Kwabena Duffuor has downplayed claims that the economic achievements recorded under the Mills presidency were under the leadership of John Mahama as head of the economic management team.

-According to him, the late president set up an economic advisory council which took major decisions on the economy and did not include the then Vice President, John Dramani Mahama.
+According to him, the late president set up an economic advisory council which took major decisions on the economy which did not include the then Vice President, John Dramani Mahama.

 “John Mahama was not part of the economic advisory council when I was finance minister,” the former Bank of Ghana(BoG) governor told sit-in host Naa Dedei Tettey on Morning Starr on Starr 103.5 Fm.